fernandosgodoy/virtual-nuts-challenge/README.md

 `

 ### Install the dependecies
-Now, installa the other dependencies typing the command:
+Now, install the other dependencies typing the command:

 `
 npm install